WWVB-Based Precision Frequency Comparator

 Max Carter

-The circuit in the previous article (Figs 1-2) utilizes the stepper motor as its 'slip memory', or 'phase accumulator'.
+The circuit in the previous article (Figs 1-2) uses a stepper motor as its 'slip memory', or 'phase accumulator'.
 Each step represents one cycle of phase slippage.
 The aggregate slippage is represented by the number of steps noted by a pointer connected to a stepper motor shaft, pointing to a scale, after some time has elapsed.
 The only other input needed to calculate the stability of the oscillator under test is the elapsed time in seconds - the test's stop time minus its start time.

 The computer offers a way to automate the process for long-term testing.
 Since I have a computer here that runs 24/7 (the computer that hosts this website), I decided to build an interface and write some software to do the number crunching.